AhmetTuranBalkan/Vision_Face_Detect/README.md

 # VisionFaceDetect
 Face Detection with IOS Vision Framework.

-Vision Framework
+Vision and Core Machine Learning Framework:
-Vision is a Framework that lets you apply high-performance image analysis and computer vision technology to images and videos, thus automatically identifying faces, detecting features and classifying scenes.
+Vision is a Framework that lets you apply high-performance image analysis and computer vision technology to images and videos, thus automatically identifying faces, detecting features and classifying scenes.CoreML framework predicts those images using trained or learning models.

 You can find in Vision:

 * Determine face rectangle and face landmarks i.e. eyes, brows, nose...